babatundelmd/booker/README.md

 # Booker

-A simple library application with CRUD
+A simple library application with CRUD and snapshot testing with Cypress.

 ## Development server